jkrumow/TBStateMachine/README.md

 TBMSStateMachine *stateMachine = [TBSMStateMachineBuilder buildFromFile:path];
 ```

+The format of the configuration file can be seen [in the test fixtures](https://github.com/jkrumow/TBStateMachine/tree/master/Example/Tests/Fixtures).

+The json of configuration file follows the json-schema defined in [Pod/Builder/Schema/schema.json](https://github.com/jkrumow/TBStateMachine/blob/master/Pod/Builder/Schema/schema.json).

+For further information to json schema in general see [http://json-schema.org](http://json-schema.org).

 ### Thread Safety and Concurrency

 `TBStateMachine` is thread safe.
 Each event is processed asynchronously on the main queue by default.
 This makes handling of UIKit components convenient.